qwoodmansee/qw_vue_starter_kit/README.md

   npm test: runs unit tests
   npm build: builds the project for deployment and starts a server so you can see it.
 Uses webpack.config.prod.js

-A note on deployment:
-  Currently the app builds (via npm run build) to a folder called /docs.
-This is the default folder which is served by GitHub Pages.
-If you'd like to change this, simply change the variable at the top of webpack.config.prod.js, change the "clean-dist" npm script to clean the correct directory, and change the distServer.js to serve the correct static files!

 Pointing to a real backend:
   Once you have a real backend set up, simply add the url to that backend to the src/api/baseUrl.js file's getBaseUrl function.